 MemberPress automatically generates a coupon code name, but you can rename it to reflect your promotion if you wish.
 You can then select the discount to be a percentage or a monetary amount.

-When creating your coupons with MemberPress, you can choose from other options, including whether you want the discount to be for a trial period only or throughout a customer’s membership indefinitely.
+When creating your coupons with MemberPress, you can choose from other options, including whether you want the discount to be for a trial period only or throughout a customer’s membership.

-Now that you know how to create a discount code with MemberPress coupons, let’s look at some of the ways you can use them and the benefits of doing so.
+Now that you know how to make coupons with MemberPress coupons, let’s look at some of the ways you can use them and the benefits of doing so.

 How and Why Should You Offer a Discount Coupon?